 We Are Prepared To Protect What Matters To You

-At the Orlando law office of L. Bruce Swiren, P.A., our lawyers and staff strive to help clients deal with the threat of foreclosure.
+At the Orlando law office of Swiren Law Firm, P.A., our lawyers and staff strive to help clients deal with the threat of foreclosure.
 This can be an overwhelming and emotional time in a client’s life.
 We are sensitive to the needs of our clients and strive to ease their fears and stress as thoroughly as possible.
 Our firm is skilled at guiding clients through preventing foreclosure through a variety of means.

 Though we are not a firm of tax attorneys, we have handled enough cases to provide you with general advice and information regarding the tax penalties related to bankruptcy and foreclosures.